Floor tom

 A floor tom is a large double-headed tom-tom drum which usually stands on the floor on three legs.
 However, they can also be attached to a cymbal stand with a drum clamp, or supported by a rim mount.
-It is a cylindrical drum without snare wires, and tend to produce a booming, resonant sound which can vary in pitch.
+It is a cylindrical drum without snare wires, and tends to produce a booming, resonant sound which can vary in pitch.
 It is synonymous to the tenor drum in marching percussion and classical music.